A Cryptographically Secret Santa

 I often like to have streams of trials playing in the background when I am working, and the recent trial of interest was the trial of Karen Read, who was accused of murder.
 One issue in this case was a conflict between two timestamps logged by different apps on a potential suspect’s phone.
 Apple health had logged the person climbing flights of stairs at a given time, and at the same timestamp, a log from the app Waze indicated that the person was driving.
+This seems impossible, but these apps used different time sources on the phone.

 A guilty pleasure of mine is the pursuit of perfection.
 It is certainly a vice in most contexts, but there are some problems whose solutions demand a measure of perfection.
 These are problems that I will refer to as “5-9 problems”: problems whose solutions need five 9’s (or more) in some dimension.
 Usually, those nines are correctness of some kind, but they can also be availability or for some systems, speed.

 Over the last year, as a person with a hardware background, I have heard a lot of complaints about Nvidia’s dominance of the machine learning market and whether I can build chips to make the situation better.
 While the amount of money I would expect it to take is less than $7 trillion, hardware accelerating this wave of AI will be a very tough problem–much tougher than the last wave focused on CNNs–and there is a good reason that Nvidia has become the leader in this field with few competitors.
+While the inference of CNNs used to be a math problem, the inference of large language models has actually become a computer architecture problem involving figuring out how to coordinate memory and I/O with compute to get the best performance out of the system.

 This account comes from several publicly available sources as well as accounts from insiders who worked at Knight Capital Group at the time of the issue.
 I am telling it second- or third-hand.

 As you build a computer system, little things start to show up: maybe that database query is awkward for the feature you are building, or you find your server getting bogged down transferring gigabytes of data in hexadecimal ASCII, or your app translates itself to Japanese on the fly for hundreds of thousands of separate users.
 These are places where your abstractions are misaligned - your app would be quantitatively better if it had a better DB schema, a way to transfer binary data, or native internationalization for your Japanese users.
+Each of these misalignments carries a cost.

 I have recently been immersed in the theory and practice of random number generation while working on Arbitrand, a new high-quality true random number generation service hosted in AWS.
 Because of that, I am starting a sequence of blog posts on randomness and random number generators.
 This post is the first of the sequence, and focuses what random number generators are and how to test them.